Synthetic Function Demonstrations Improve Generation in Low-Resource Programming Languages: Generating Synthetic Training Data

-\paragraph{(I) Prepare the Function Library} Excel Formula language contains 505 functions, yet many are unused due to niche functionality or being outdated.
-We first collect a library of useful functions and documentation.
-We gather publicly available spreadsheets from the web, similarly to \citet{fisher2005euses}, and use them to estimate a distribution of real function usage.
-We sample the 100 most frequently used functions and download their documentation from public Microsoft help pages.
+We first collect a library of target functions and their documentation.
+Excel Formula language contains 505 functions \citep{microsoftExcelFunctions}, yet many are unused due to niche functionality, or being superseded by newer implementations\footnote{Such as the newer XLOOKUP function which supersedes VLOOKUP and HLOOKUP.}.
+We next gather a small sample of public, unlabeled spreadsheets from the web, similarly to \citet{fisher2005euses}, and estimate a rough distribution of real function usage.
+We take the 100 most frequent functions and collect documentation pages from public Microsoft support.

+For the function $f_i$ the documentation page $d_i$ contains a brief description of its purpose, its argument vector $\textbf{a}_i$ (including optional arguments), and their types. $d_i$ often also includes example usages of $f_i$ on a toy data table (a $\sim$5x5 table).